nirbinyamin/ML_project/README.md

 ├── Metrics/ # Evaluation metrics (accuracy, precision, recall, etc.) saved as text files ├── UserDrawings/ # User-drawn digit images and corresponding normalized NumPy arrays
 ```

+## Setting the files

+In order to get the project running, you will need to download the following items:

+1. **Models** (provided as `Models.rar`)
+2. **Scalers** (provided as part of the models)
+3. **Data** (provided as `data.rar`)

+- **Extract** the contents of `Models.rar` into the `Models/` directory.
+- **Extract** the contents of `data.rar` into the `data/` directory.

+Finally, **download** all the Python source files and set `ML_Project.py` as the main file to run the project.

+## Running the project

+When you first run the project, it will automatically extract and preprocess the raw MNIST data from the `data/` directory.
+The processed data will be saved as `.npy` files in the `data_numpy/` directory for faster loading in future runs, eliminating the need to extract and preprocess the dataset each time.

+### The Menu
+When running `ML_Project.py`, you will be presented with the following menu:

+Menu:
+1.Train CNN
+2.Test CNN
+3.Train SVM
+4.Test SVM
+5.Visualize Data used for CNN
+6.Visualize Data used for SVM
+7.Evaluate CNN Metrics
+8.Evaluate SVM Metrics
+9.Display Best SVM Models
+10.Drawing Menu
+Exit

+Each option allows you to perform different tasks within the project:

+- **1. Train CNN**: Trains the CNN model on the MNIST dataset, applying early stopping based on validation loss.
+The best model is saved in the `Models/` directory.

+- **2. Test CNN**: Evaluates the trained CNN model on the test set, displays performance metrics (accuracy, precision, recall), saves the confusion matrix, and stores up to three misclassified digit images.

+- **3. Train SVM**: Trains three separate SVM models (Linear, RBF, Polynomial) using Grid Search with 5-fold cross-validation to find optimal hyperparameters.
+The trained models are saved in the `Models/` directory.

+- **4. Test SVM**: Evaluates each SVM model on the test set, displays metrics, saves confusion matrices, and stores misclassified examples for each kernel.

+- **5. Visualize Data used for CNN**: Displays label distributions and sample images for the training, development, and test sets used by the CNN.

+- **6. Visualize Data used for SVM**: Displays label distributions and sample images for the SVM training set (10,000 samples) and test set.

+- **7. Evaluate CNN Metrics**: Loads and displays the saved CNN evaluation metrics from `Metrics/CNN/metrics.txt`.

+- **8. Evaluate SVM Metrics**: Loads and displays the saved evaluation metrics for all three SVM models from the `Metrics/` directory.

+- **9. Display Best SVM Models**: Shows the best hyperparameters (C, gamma, degree) for each SVM kernel, selected during Grid Search.

+- **10. Drawing Menu**: Opens an interactive GUI where you can:
+  - Draw digits on a canvas.
+  - Save the raw and normalized versions of your drawings.
+  - Classify your drawings using the trained CNN and SVM models.
+  - View saved drawings.

+- **0. Exit**: Exits the program.